alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### We claim:

-At tier 3 access is limited to certain research office spaces
+At tier 3 access is limited to certain secure physical spaces

 ### Which means: